Manhunt after stabbing spree in Canada leaves 10 dead, 15 injured

 She said there are 13 crime scenes where either deceased or injured people were found.

-The Canadian Press reported a Weldon resident aid she was in her garden when she noticed emergency crews a couple of blocks away.
+The Canadian Press reported a Weldon resident said she was in her garden when she noticed emergency crews a couple of blocks away.

 Shier said her neighbour, a man who lived with his grandson, was killed.
 She did not want to identify the victim out of respect for his family.